-I parked in lot 2 and walked from there.
+Park in lot 2 and walk from there.

 Cave of the Winds

 This was on my “must-see” list.
-I knew that when I purchased a ticket, I might have to come back at a later time.
+Purchase a ticket, but be aware that you might have to come back at a later time.
 You’re shown a short movie about the history behind Niagara Falls.
-I admit it – I started to worry that I had just wasted my $19.95 on something really stupid.
-After the movie, they give you a plastic bag to put your shoes and issue you some fancy footwear.
+Don’t worry that you just wasted $19.95 on something really stupid.
+After the movie, you’ll be given a plastic bag to put your shoes and issued some fancy footwear.
 You proceed to the elevators that take you down.
 At that point you’re issued a very thin poncho.

-You can buy tickets online or as part of a discounted ticket, but you’ll still need to exchange them for a timed entry, so plan accordingly!
+Purchase tickets online or as part of a discounted ticket, but keep in mind that you will still need to exchange them for a timed entry, so plan accordingly!

 PRO TIP: Walk around Goat Island first and take the photos from the top of the falls.
 Once you go to the Cave of the Winds, you’ll be soaked!

 While you’re waiting for your Cave of the Winds time, walk around Goat Island.
 You’ll be able to get very close to Bridal Veil Falls.
 If you walk over to Terrapin Point, you’ll see magnificent views of Horseshoe Falls as well.
-I got some great shots of the waterfalls and I highly recommend it.
+Take some great shots of the waterfalls.
 The water and noise are thunderous, so keep that in mind if you have little ones with you.

 After completing these activities, move your car to parking lot 8 to access the next two places.
 Your parking ticket will allow you to change parking lots without an additional fee.